 - Tips: the more gauze, the better!
 Also good is microfiber.

-Also pay attention to the color of your camping tent.
+Pay attention to the color of your camping tent.
 Light is better than dark.
 Because light surfaces heat up less than dark ones and even partially reflect the heat.
+This helps to maintain a cooler interior temperature and create a more comfortable environment during hot weather.

 If you want to keep your tent cool, look for shade.
 You can find it under trees, between hills, huts, rocks or in caves.